oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 importantly, authorization codes or `state` values can be disclosed in this way.
-Although specified otherwise in [@RFC9110], Section 10.1.3, the same may happen to access tokens conveyed in URI fragments due to browser implementation issues, as illustrated by Chromium Issue 168213 [@bug.chromium].
+Although specified otherwise in [@RFC9110], Section 10.1.3, the same may happen to access tokens conveyed in URI fragments due to browser implementation issues, as illustrated by a (now fixed) issue in the Chromium project [@bug.chromium].

 ### Leakage from the OAuth Client